Reetaupreti/Reetaupreti/README.md

 ## 👩‍💻 About Me

-Computer Science postgraduate skilled in Python, Java, React.js, Node.js, Django, and PHP, with experience in full-stack development, SQL/NoSQL databases, AWS, and AI/ML.
-Passionate about building impactful software solutions and solving real-world problems.
+Computer Science postgraduate specializing in Full Stack Development and Artificial Intelligence.
+Skilled in Python, Java, React.js, Node.js, Django, PHP, MySQL, and AWS.
+Passionate about developing scalable applications and intelligent systems that solve real-world problems.

 ---